An official website of the United States government

 3. GOVERNMENT TRANSPORTATION.
 Navy personnel traveling aboard any military organic or commercial contracted (chartered) aircraft may wear civilian clothing when traveling on regular/emergency leave or Space A travel.
 Personnel on PCS or TAD orders may travel in civilian clothing unless otherwise directed by cognizant authority.
 Those who wear a uniform will observe regional travel requirements.
 Navy personnel must ensure that their dress or personal appearance is appropriate for the occasion and conforms to required standards set forth in Chapter 7.
 Members wearing civilian clothing will ensure it is warm enough for inflight operations and destination.
 Personnel traveling overseas should consult the DoD Foreign Clearance Guide for any particular uniform civilian clothing requirements for their destination.

 4. COMMERCIAL TRANSPORTATION.
 When traveling on commercial international flights, navy personnel in a duty, leave, or liberty status will wear an appropriate uniform or civilian clothing as required by the USAF Foreign Clearance Guide.
-For travel in the United States, navy personnel using a commercial mode of transportation may wear appropriate uniform civilian clothing.
+For travel in the United States, navy personnel using a commercial mode of transportation may wear appropriate uniform or civilian clothing.

 5. COMMUTING